dandavison/etc/variant_classification.md

 In variant classification, we use phenotype and genotype observations to classify mutations as benign, pathogenic, or uncertain.

+The following notes are based on what Myriad has described (Myriad 2013a, 2013b; Easton et al. 2007; Thompson et al. 2003), and on Peterson et al. (1998), which uses sequencing of affected relatives to classify VUSs.

 ### Requirements for reclassification procedure

 Informally: